p-brane/sky130-apd-workshop/README.md

 ### pre_sta.conf

-The `pre_sta.conf` static timing configuration file is used to configure the Static Timing Analysis tool STA. `sta pre_sta.conf` are uses in another terminal. `sta pre_sta.conf` must re-run every time a new `run_synthesis` is performed so that `sta` analyses the changes to the synthesis file `picorv32.synthesis.v`.
+The `pre_sta.conf` static timing configuration file is used to configure the Static Timing Analysis tool STA. `sta pre_sta.conf` are used in another terminal. `sta pre_sta.conf` must re-run every time a new `run_synthesis` is performed so that `sta` analyses the changes to the synthesis file `picorv32.synthesis.v`.

 `cd /home/p-brane/Desktop/work/tools/openlane_working_dir/openlane/` and rename the `sta.conf` file to `pre-sta.conf` using `mv sta.conf pre_sta.conf`.
 Edit the pre_sta.conf file as shown below to add the links to the libraries and the verilog file.
 ```